 TITLE OF THE THESIS “CORPORATE SOCIAL RESPONSIBILITY”

 INTRODUCTION

+[ this para has to be rephrased.
+It starts of with a negative statement without even talking about either what CSR is or how it came in to existence.
+I like the way it is done in TATA case study, both abstract and the history.
+Of course, we have to come up with our own version.
+We can not use it as it]

-Corporate Social Responsibility is anything but another idea in India, be that as it may, the Ministry of Corporate Affairs, Government of India has as of late informed the Section 135 of the Companies Act, 2013 alongside Companies (Corporate Social Responsibility Policy) Rules, 2014 "hereinafter CSR Rules" and different notices related thereto which makes it mandatory (with impact from first April, 2014) for specific organizations who satisfy the criteria as referenced under Sub Section 1 of Section 135 to consent to the arrangements applicable to Corporate Social Responsibility.
+Corporate Social Responsibility is anything but another idea in India, be that as it may, the Ministry of Corporate Affairs, Government of India has as of late informed the Section 135 of the Companies Act, 2013 alongside Companies (Corporate Social Responsibility Policy) Rules, 2014 "hereinafter CSR Rules" and different notices related thereto which makes it mandatory (with impact from first April, 2014) for specific organizations who satisfy the criteria as referenced under Sub Section 1 of Section 135 to consent to the arrangements applicable to Corporate Social Responsibility.[this is too long a sentence.
+Is there a way to rephrase and make it into multiple sentences?]
 As referenced by United Nations Industrial Development Organization (UNIDO), CSR is commonly comprehended similar to the path through which an organization accomplishes a parity of monetary, environmental and social objectives ("Triple Bottom-Line-Approach"), while simultaneously tending to the desires for investors and partners ( Gopal: Not impressive at all.
 The topic starts with a negative tone.
 And the whole thing is one sentence and it is too big.
 Can we 1) Start with just a plane and simple definition of CSR and then go on to put this para.
 Right now it is too negative and I myself cannot understand)

+[also since we have talked about the legislation of CSR by Govt, can we also talk about how the Govt of India tried to make it a criminal offence for non CSR compliance and then rolled it back recently?]

 WHAT IS CSR?